ulfschneider/ulf.website/content/posts/2023-03-31-defaulting-on-single-page-apps.md

 - Better empty cache performance
 - Energy-efficiency

-Read to the end to get links to similar articles by Manuel Matuzovic, Jason Godesky ([<cite>When JavaScript Fails</cite>](https://scribe.rip/@jason.godesky/when-javascript-fails-52eef47e90db), great!), and several articles by Jake Archibald.
+Read to the end to get links to similar articles by Manuel Matuzovic, Jason Godesky ([<cite>When JavaScript Fails</cite>](https://scribe.rip/@jason.godesky/when-javascript-fails-52eef47e90db), great!), and several articles by Jake Archibald (among is a [tweet](https://twitter.com/jaffathecake/status/1433317536754458628) showing GitHub opening faster when used as a Multi Page App in a new tab compared to following their Single Page App link).